 A deed is a written instrument which must be executed in a specific way to allow an interest, right or property to pass or to create or confirm a binding obligation on someone.

-The ‘deed’ is a way of using the physical form in which an agreement is recorded in order to give it enforceability.
-The agreement is put in writing and, traditionally, ‘sealed’ by the party or parties to be bound to it.
+The written agreement is traditionally, ‘sealed’ by the parties to confirm they are bound by it.
 The ‘seal’ could take the form of a wax seal, a seal ‘embossed’ onto the document by a special stamp, or simply the attachment of an adhesive paper seal (usually red).
-Such contracts were also known as ‘contracts under seal.’
+Such contracts were also known as ‘contracts under seal’.

-In OTV Birwelco Ltd v Technical and General Guarantee Co Ltd, it was held that a deed was validly executed within s 36A of the Companies Act 1985 where a company had used its trading name rather than its registered name, nor did it render the deed unenforceable that the seal used was engraved with the trading name rather than the registered name.
-Non-compliance with s 350 rendered the company concerned liable to a fine, but had no automatic effect on the validity of the deed.
+In OTV Birwelco Ltd v Technical and General Guarantee Co Ltd (2002), it was held that a deed was validly executed where a company used its trading name, rather than its registered name; it also did not render the deed unenforceable because the seal used was engraved with the trading name rather than the registered name.
+Non-compliance with Companies Act rendered the company concerned liable to a fine, but had no automatic effect on the validity of the deed.

 If the parties to an agreement have taken the trouble to put it into the form of a deed, following the requirements laid down by s 1 of the 1989 Act (or s 44 of the Companies Act 2006), the courts will not inquire into whether the other main test of enforceability of a contract – consideration – is present.

 The characteristic of consideration is that there is mutuality in the arrangement, with something being supplied by both parties to the agreement.
 That is not necessary in an agreement which is put into the form of a deed.
 Where, therefore, a transaction is ‘one sided’ with only one party giving, and the other party receiving all the benefit without providing anything in exchange, the deed is one certain way of making the arrangement enforceable.